-The T. Rowe Price Latin America Fund (PRLAX) seeks long-term growth of capital by investing “primarily in the common stocks of companies located, or with primary operations, in Latin America.”
-Under normal circumstances, the fund will invest in at least four countries from the Latin American region.
+T. Rowe Price offers the T. Rowe Price Latin America Fund (PRLAX), which seeks long-term growth of capital by investing “primarily in the common stocks of companies located, or with primary operations, in Latin America.”
+Generally, the fund will invest in at least four countries from Latin America.
 The fund’s primary geographic focus will be on Argentina, Brazil, Chile, Colombia, Mexico, Peru, and Venezuela.

-Bottom-up stock research, leading to stock selection is the backbone of the fund’s investment process.
-The fund management team does not aim at a specific geographic exposure; it is primarily driven by stocks deemed suitable to the investment objective of the fund.
+Bottom-up stock research leads to stock selection from the backbone of the fund’s investment process.
+The fund management team doesn’t aim at specific geographic exposure.
+It’s primarily driven by stocks deemed suitable to the fund’s investment objective.